 It’s easy to spike the ball when you win.
 But how we react to setbacks is an important indicator of our long term success.

-In my experience, how we react to setbacks is just as important as how we react to victories.
+How we react to setbacks is just as important as how we react to victories.

-It’s up to us to decide if a setback becomes a “stand still.”
+It’s up to us to decide if a setback becomes a stand-still or a get-better moment.

 For me, they’re simply new starting points from which to change.
 And start again on our journey towards success!